-A light brown furry tummy.
+A light brown furry hairy pregnant tummy.
 Peach Fuzz?
 More like Bear Hair.
-My (kind but lying) husband told me it was in my imagination and he couldn’t see it which made me feel a bit better until after the baby when it thankfully disappeared.
+My (kind, but lying) husband told me it was in my imagination and he couldn’t see it which made me feel a bit better until after the baby when it thankfully disappeared.

 2. Thick, glossy hair

 Again, the pregnancy hormones.
 It seems their main mission is to turn you into a furry beast and this did not stop at my head hair, which was lovely during pregnancy by the way.
 In fact one of the most enjoyable things to do when pregnant might be to do your hair too!
 Oh I miss it.

 Another hairy growth area was my eyebrows.
 My already naturally bushy eyebrows.
 Thanks pregnancy hormones, because I want to spend time Every Single Day plucking half my face off.
 It was low on the list of fun things to do during pregnancy for me.

 “What is this?” you ask?
 Is it The Pregnancy Glow?
 The blooming?
 The rosy flush?
 It is not.